OhThomas/YouTube-No-Shorts-No-Community-No-Nonsense/README.md

 &nbsp;

 <p align="center">
-Chrome extension that lets the user block different sections from YouTube like the shorts, community, breaking news, and more.
+Browser extension that lets the user block different sections from YouTube like the shorts, community, breaking news, and more.
 </p>

 &nbsp;